Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

-This activation energy is lower than the value expected for the glide of screw dislocations \cite{gumbsch2002controlling}, indicating that mobility is not the only mechanism controlling the transition between uncorrelated and correlated plastic activity in the pillars.
-Indeed both activation energy and volumes are consistent with a nucleation process, as demonstrated by other experiments and molecular dynamics simulations \cite{zhu2008temperature,brochard2010elastic,chen2015measuring}.
-Nucleation is expected to take place from areas of stress concentration on the pillar surface, such as indenter-pillar contact points and FIB-induced nanometer-scale ledges.
+This activation energy is lower than the value expected for the glide of screw dislocations \cite{gumbsch1998controlling}, indicating that mobility is not the only mechanism controlling the transition between uncorrelated and correlated plastic activity in the pillars.
+Indeed, both activation energy and the volumes are consistent with a nucleation process, as demonstrated by other experiments and molecular dynamics simulations \cite{zhu2008temperature,brochard2010elastic,chen2015measuring}.
+Nucleation is expected to occur from areas of stress concentration on the pillar surface, such as indenter-pillar contact points and FIB-induced nanometer-scale ledges.
 This was already proposed by Schneider \textit{et al.}, based on the effects of FIB re-milling in Mo micropillars of comparable size compressed at room temperature \cite{schneider2010effect}.
-The synergies effects of sufficient dislocation mobility and increased nucleation rate also explain the high temporal and spatial correlation features of avalanche events observed at high temperatures.
-This is because, given enough mobility, nucleation can act to relieve local stress concentrations by emission of arrays of like dislocations.
+Direct experimental evidence has been further demonstrated by Maass \textit{et al.} \cite{maass2012situ,maass2018micro}.
+Using in-situ Laue micro-diffraction, they clearly revealed that dislocations are generated and stored at the sample-indenter interface during Ni-pillar compression prior to the breakaway stress.
+The synergistic effects of sufficient dislocation mobility and increased nucleation rate also explain the high temporal and spatial correlation features of the avalanche events observed at high temperatures.
+This is because, given enough mobility, nucleation can act to relax local stress concentrations by emitting dislocation arrays.
 These coherent dislocations, emitted from a localized source, sweep the crystal on adjacent planes and within a short time window, thus forming localized slip bands and large stress drops.
-The coincidence of temporal and spatial events is observed in our results, where slip bands become evident after large stress drops (e.g. inset in Fig.~\ref{fig:exp_ss}).
-Because a proper flow stress is never achieved before a large nucleation event takes place, at temperatures above $600$K this process produces saw-tooth stress-strain profiles, as seen in Fig.~\ref{fig:exp_ss}.
+The coincidence of temporal and spatial events is observed in our results, where slip bands become evident after large stress drops (e.g., inset in Fig.~\ref{fig:exp_ss}).
+Because proper flow stress is never achieved before a large nucleation event takes place, at temperatures above 600~K this process produces saw-tooth stress-strain profiles, as seen in Fig.~\ref{fig:exp_ss}.
 Individual source exhaustion caused by local stress relaxation typically leads to the activation of multiple nucleation sources and to the formation of the corresponding slip bands during a single test.
+This is further validated by our DDD simulations.
+By incorporating the nucleation model above with parameters fitted from the experiments, our DDD simulations successfully capture large stress drops, highly localized plastic deformation, and the $1/f^3$ PSD scaling (Fig.~\ref{fig:sim}), as well as the power-law size distribution of stress drops.